 Because of the camouflaging coloring on the underside of the butterfly’s wings, it is difficult to spot the butterfly when it pauses on the tree’s bark and exposes its ventral wings.

-The presence of the caterpillar of this species on a tree is a worrying omen because the larvae of this species can strip a host tree of all of its leaves.
+The presence of this species’ caterpillar on a tree is a worrying omen because the larvae can strip a host tree of all of its leaves.

 Willow and poplar are two examples of host plants that the larvae of the Mourning Cloak butterfly defoliate.

-There is some degree of uncertainty regarding the origin of large numbers of caterpillars that feed on host trees.
+There is some uncertainty regarding the origin of large numbers of caterpillars that feed on host trees.
 Many believe that these types of butterflies in California do not migrate.

-According to some other hypotheses, the Morning Cloak is one of the native species of North America that usually migrate to Central America.
+According to other hypotheses, the Morning Cloak is a native North American species that usually migrates to Central America.

 15. Gray Hairstreak

-One can find many Gray Hairstreak butterflies in the state thanks to the clover (Strymon melinus).
+Many Gray Hairstreak butterflies are in the state thanks to the clover (Strymon melinus).

 The Gray Hairstreak butterfly’s favorite food source is clovers of all kinds, including bush clovers.